-This consists of three metal rods that will enable a user to reach up to 31 additional inches (78.7 cm) with the Stethoscope Probe.
+This consists of three metal rods that will enable a user to reach up to 78 cm (31 additional inches) with the Stethoscope Probe.

-4PC-USB I/O CABLE:
+4PC-USB I/O Cable

 I/O cable With Protection Circuitry for downloading records from the UP9000 to the USB port on a PC.
-NOTE: This must be performed in a NON HAZARDOUS Area.